sealfur/sealfur-com/src/posts/202104041228-Resistance-to-writing.md

 ---
-title: 'Resistance to (everything?)'
+title: 'Resistance to writing'
 author: 'Joshua Kinal'
 date: '2021-04-04'
-tags: ['writing', 'procrastination', 'build in public', 'images']
+tags:
-summary: 'xxxx'
+summary: 'I wanted to write and I don’t write.
+This is a complicated scenario that I face by myself, but in which I know I am not alone.'
 draft: 'true'
 ---